geerlingguy/ansible-role-redis/README.md

     redis_unixsocket: ''

-If set, Redis will also listen on a local Unix socket.
+If set, Redis will also listen on this local Unix socket.

+    redis_unixsocketperm: ''

+If set, Unix permission of the socket file.

     redis_timeout: 300